Epson 1400 Mods & Troubleshooting

 2. Unplug printer after its startup cycles a couple of times.

-3. Take out cartages and clean off cartage chips with a towel.
+3. Take out cartridges and clean off cartage chips with a towel.

 If you make it to step three this is because one of the cartage chips is blocked.
-Be sure to clean those off before placing the CIS cartages back into the machine.
+Be sure to clean those off before placing the CIS cartridges back into the machine.